-Gammelstad's first church cottages were built in the 16th century.
-The church town was the parish's most important meeting place.
-People gathered here for markets, parish meetings and much more.
-Here people socialized across village boundaries and that led to marriage.
+The first written proof that we have of the existence of a church town is from Gammelstad and the year 1600, but the church town in Gammelstad is probably older than that.
+The church town was the most important meeting place in the parish.
+People did not only come here for church, they also came for markets, parish meetings and more.
+Here they could socialized across the village boundaries and look for partners from other villages.
 Even today, the church town tradition lives on in Gammelstad.

 Church cottage number 253-254, also known as the"Stockamyrs cottage" is owned by Nederluleå Local History Society and is one of few that you are allowed to enter.
 It is also unusually large and reflects the wealth of the first owner, who built it in the mid 18th Century.